×

-The tibia fracture is the most common long bone fracture with an approximate incidence of 26 diaphyseal fractures per 100 000 population per year.
-There is a high incidence of open fractures as one-third of the tibial surface is subcutaneous.
+A tibia fracture is the most common long bone fracture, with an incidence of approximately 26 diaphyseal fractures per 100,000 population annually.
+Due to the subcutaneous location of the tibia (one-third of its surface), there is a high risk of open fractures, making soft-tissue management critical.

-The tibia is a long tubular bone with a triangular cross-section and is responsible for 85% of weight-bearing load, whereas the fibula transmits the remaining.
+The tibia is a long tubular bone with a triangular cross-section responsible for approximately 85% of weight-bearing load, while the fibula transmits the remaining force.

 Mechanism of Injury

-Tibia Fractures may occur as a result of direct or indirect trauma:
+Tibia fractures result from direct or indirect trauma:

 See Also: Tibial Plateau Fracture